 Returning influential scholars also include a host from the EdPolicyWorks research center, a collaboration between the School of Education and the Batten School of Leadership and Public Policy.
 Jim Wyckoff, professor and director of the center (No. 173), associate professor Ben Castleman (No. 184), and associate professor Daphna Bassok (No. 191) each made the list.

 Hess’s rankings were compiled using a variety of measures, including presence on last year’s ranking, Google Scholar score, newspaper mentions, education press mentions and others.
 New additions to the list were nominated by members of the RHSU Selection Committee, all of whom had already qualified for the 2021 rankings.
 Tomlinson and Pianta served on this year’s committee.

-Sara Rimm-Kaufman Commonwealth Professor of EducationDerrick P. Alridge Professor and Director, CRPESCarol A. Tomlinson William Clay Parrish Jr. Professor EmeritusRobert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningSarah E. Turner University Professor, Economics & EducationJosipa Roksa ProfessorJames H. Wyckoff Professor, Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabDaphna Bassok Associate Professor, Associate Director, EdPolicyWorks
+Sara Rimm-Kaufman Commonwealth Professor of EducationDerrick P. Alridge Professor and Director, CRPESCarol A. Tomlinson William Clay Parrish Jr. Professor EmeritusRobert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningSarah E. Turner University Professor, Economics & EducationJosipa Roksa ProfessorJames H. Wyckoff Professor, Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabDaphna Bassok Batten Bicentennial Associate Professor of Early Childhood Education, Associate Director, EdPolicyWorks